 Credit Agreement.
-As of December 31, 2019, we had \$105.0 million borrowings outstanding under the Credit Agreement and \$5.8 million of letters of credit issued under the Credit Agreement.
-During 2019, borrowings under the Credit Agreement ranged from zero to \$150.0 million.
-Availability under our Credit Agreement as of December 31, 2019 was \$139.2 million.
-Availability under our Credit Agreement is subject to a semi-annual redetermination of our borrowing base to occur around May 15th and November 14th each calendar year, and certain additional redeterminations that may be requested at the discretion of either the lenders or the Company.
+As of December 31, 2020, we had \$80.0 million of borrowings outstanding under the Credit Agreement and \$4.4 million of letters of credit issued under the Credit Agreement.
+During 2020, borrowings under the Credit Agreement ranged from \$105.0 million down to \$80.0 million.
+Subsequent to the redetermination, availability under our Credit Agreement as of December 31, 2020 was \$130.6 million.
+Availability under our Credit Agreement is subject to a semi-annual redetermination of our borrowing base to occur around May 15 and November 14 each calendar year, and certain additional redeterminations that may be requested at the discretion of either the lenders or the Company.
 Any redetermination by our lenders to change our borrowing base will result in a similar change in the availability under our Credit Agreement.
+As of December 31, 2020, the borrowing base was \$215.0 million.
+Additionally, in January 2021, our borrowing base was reduced from \$215 million to \$190 million as a result of the second semi-annual redetermination for 2020.

-The borrowing base remained at \$250.0 million as of December 31, 2019 following the latest redetermination.
-The Credit Agreement is secured and is collateralized by substantially all of our oil and natural gas properties.
-We currently have six lenders within the revolving bank credit facility, with commitments ranging from \$25.0 million to \$62.5 million for the current borrowing base.
+We currently have six lenders within the revolving bank credit facility, with commitments ranging from 10% to 25% of the current borrowing base.
 While we have not experienced, nor do we anticipate, any difficulties in obtaining funding from any of these lenders at this time, any lack of or delay in funding by members of our banking group could negatively impact our liquidity position.
 The Credit Agreement contains financial covenants calculated as of the last day of each fiscal quarter, which include thresholds on financial ratios, as defined in the Credit Agreement.
-We were in compliance with all applicable covenants of the Credit Agreement and the other debt instruments as of December 31, 2019.
+We were in compliance with all applicable covenants of the Credit Agreement and the other debt instruments as of December 31, 2020.